awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    helm repo update
    ```

-1. Install the chart\.
-Replace the repository address with the [address for your Region](add-ons-images.md)\.
+1. Install a release of the driver using the Helm chart\.
+Replace the repository address with the cluster's [container image address](add-ons-images.md)\.

    ```
    helm upgrade -i aws-efs-csi-driver aws-efs-csi-driver/aws-efs-csi-driver \